 Every story has a beginning… and this is mine.
 It’s something I’ve been hesitant to share because let’s be honest, it’s very personal.
-But as I embark on this new chapter in my life and begin my yoga teacher training, I felt that it was important to share how yoga has shaped who I am today and why I’ve decided to take it a step further.
-The photos you see throughout this post were captured at a nature preserve in Florida where my practice began.
-I felt it was only fitting to go back to where it all started while taking you through the various “chapters” of my yoga life.
+But as I reflect on this past decade of my life, I felt that it was important to share how yoga has shaped who I am today and how it was the catalyst to so much personal growth.

 Whether you’ve been following “Headstands and Heels” since it’s inception or if you’re brand new to my page, I’m so happy you’re here.
 I’m truly honored to share my story with you.

 Without further adieu, let’s begin.

 It was July 2013.
 I had just turned 24 years old and my life had simultaneously turned upside down with it.
 My dog, a feisty and loving Dachshund of thirteen years, had passed away from heart complications just five days after my birthday.
 Only two weeks after that, I came to find out my fiance had cheated on me.
 After calling off the wedding and breaking off my relationship, I was left completely broken.

 I’m honestly not sure why I decided to go to my first yoga class.
 Regardless of the reason, I found myself at a local studio and after an intense flow, cried so hard during savasana that I’m sure the other classmates thought I was a complete weirdo.
 Despite the outpour of emotion (or maybe because of it) something inside of me lit up that day.